Fort Pentagouet: La Tour

-Castine was founded in the winter of 1613, when Claude de Saint-Étienne de la Tour established a small trading post to conduct business with the Tarrantine Indians (now called the Penobscots).
+Castine was founded in the winter of 1613, when Claude de Saint-Étienne de la Tour established a small trading post to conduct business with the Tarrantine Indians.

 After the trading post was established at Castine, a raid by English captain Samuel Argall at Mount Desert Island in 1613 signaled the start of a long-running dispute over the boundary between French Acadia to the north and the English colonies to the south.
 There is evidence that La Tour immediately challenged the English action by re-establishing his trading post in the wake of Argall's raid.
 Captain John Smith charted the area in 1614 and referred to French traders in the vicinity.
 In 1625, Charles de Saint-Étienne de la Tour erected a fort named Fort Pentagouët.

 English colonists from the Plymouth Colony seized it in 1629, and made it an administrative outpost of their colony.

 Aulnay

 From 1635 to 1654, Charles de Menou d'Aulnay de Charnisay defended his private commercial interests at Fort Pentagoet.
 In 1635, it was retaken by the French and again incorporated into Acadia; Governor Isaac de Razilly sent Charles de Menou d'Aulnay de Charnisay to retake the village.
 In 1638, Aulnay built a more substantial fort named Fort Saint-Pierre.
 While he had other ventures in Acadia, Fort Pentagoet was his major outpost on the frontier with New England.
 Emmanuel Le Borgne with 100 men raided the settlement in 1653.

 Major General Robert Sedgwick led 100 New England volunteers and 200 of Oliver Cromwell's soldiers on an expedition against Acadia in 1654.
-Before taking its capital Port Royal, Sedgwick captured and plundered the French settlement at Pentagouët.
+Before taking its capital, Port Royal, Sedgwick captured and plundered the French settlement at Pentagouët.
 The English occupied Acadia for the next 16 years and Fort Pentagouët saw very little use.